conormckenzie/reasoning-engine/ReasoningEngine/GraphFileHandling/FileManagement.md

 Key components of the persistence layer:
 1. **`IGraphStorageProvider` Interface:** Defines the contract for raw data storage operations (CRUD for node/edge data).
-2. **`FileGraphStorageProvider` (in `GraphFileManager.cs`):** The default implementation of `IGraphStorageProvider`, using a hierarchical file system structure to store node and edge data as JSON files.
+2. **`FileGraphStorageProvider` (in `FileGraphStorageProvider.cs`):** The default implementation of `IGraphStorageProvider`, using a hierarchical file system structure to store node and edge data as JSON files.
 3. **`GraphObjectMapper`:** Acts as a layer between the application logic (e.g., `CommandProcessor`) and the storage provider.
 It handles object serialization/deserialization, mapping between domain objects (`Node`, `Edge`) and raw data, and orchestrates calls to the `IGraphStorageProvider`.

 ## 2. System Architecture